Conjunctivitis in Babies

 This is especially common in newborns and young babies, whose tear ducts are still developing.

-Sticky eyes usually clear up on their own, but you can help them along by regularly cleaning your baby’s eyes with cotton wool dunked in water that’s been boiled and cooled back down again.
+Sticky eyes usually clear up on their own, but you can help them along by regularly cleaning your baby’s eyes with cotton wool or a cotton pad dunked in water that’s been boiled and cooled back down again.
+It’s helpful to strain any excess water from the cotton pad or wool before wiping.

 Wipe outwards, starting from the corner of each eye next to the nose.
-Don’t forget to wash your hands before and after cleaning; and use a clean piece of cotton wool for each wipe.
+Don’t forget to wash your hands before and after cleaning; and use a clean piece of cotton wool for each wipe and for each eye.

 Conjunctivitis Treatment